mmondics/openshift-intro/README.md

 27. **Check the `nationalparks` build log**.

     ```text
-    oc logs build/nationalparks-1
+    oc logs build/nationalparks-1 -f
     ```

-    You can add the `-f` flag to follow the build logs.
+    The `-f` flag lets you follow the build logs (similar to Linux's 'tail' command).
 Once you see `Push successful` at the end of the build logs, your new container image has been built and pushed into OpenShift's internal registry.
 It will then automatically be deployed in a pod.

 28. **Check that the `nationalparks` pod is running and ready**.